Supersonic-Sites/Condesa/content/_index.md

         cta_select: true
         img_alt: "Picture of a repaired and restored jewelry "
         cta: Learn More
-        desc: "Need a precious and memorable piece repaired?
+        desc: "Need a precious and sentimental piece repaired?
 No problem!
 We can refurbish and repair all jewelry items, be it rings, chains, bracelets, earrings, cufflinks and more! "
         aos_select: true